-What is Native Advertising?
+What Is Native Advertising?

 First, let’s start with the basics.
-What is native advertising?
-By definition, native advertising refers to content that appears in an online publication that resembles the publication’s editorial content
+As noted above, native advertising refers to content provided by an advertiser that appears in an online publication and resembles the publication’s editorial content

-So, rather than buying a banner ad targeting a specific audience that might be interested in buying your products or services, the “ad” comes in a different format – content – that is supposed to appear naturally in a particular publication.
+So, rather than buying a banner ad targeting a specific audience that might be interested in buying your products or services, the native “ad” comes in a different format – content – that is supposed to appear naturally in a particular publication.
 Native ads match the look and feel of the publication in which they appear, so they look like just another editorial piece in that channel.

-What is Native Programmatic Advertising?
+What Is Native Programmatic Advertising?

 Combining the power of programmatic with the long-term benefits of native, you can extend your reach and offer value and insights to a larger pool of potential customers.
 You get the speed and reach of programmatic with the marketing power of native.